Dawn Steel: Early life

-Steel was born to a Jewish family in the Bronx, New York to Nathan "Nat" Steel (né Spielberg), a zipper salesman to the military and semi-professional weight lifter called the "Man of Steel," and Lillian Steel (née Tarlow), a businesswoman.
+Steel was born to a Jewish family in the Bronx, New York to Nathan "Nat" Steel (born Spielberg), a zipper salesman to the military and semi-professional weight lifter called the "Man of Steel," and Lillian Steel (née Tarlow), a businesswoman.

 Lillian Tarlo Steel, Dawn's mother, died from lung cancer at age 55.
 She was the daughter of Nathan and Rebecca Tarlo, Polish immigrants.
 She had two brothers named Abraham and Paul.
-Their name became spelled T-A-R-L-O-W when Abraham joined the US military during World War I. Paul and Abraham's children reside in NYC and Georgia, while Lillian's children live in California.
+Their name became spelled T-A-R-L-O-W when Abraham joined the U.S. military during World War I. Paul and Abraham's children reside in NYC and Georgia, while Lillian's children live in California.

 Dawn grew up in Manhattan and in Great Neck, New York, according to her autobiography.
-She had one sibling, a brother, Larry Steel.
+Her brother Larry Steel was her only sibling.

 Both of her parents were of Russian-Jewish descent.
 When she was nine years old, Steel's father suffered a nervous breakdown, so her mother was the family's sole support.

 Steel attended the School of Business Administration at Boston University from 1964 to 1965, but left due to financial problems.
 She attended New York University from 1966 to 1967, studying marketing, but did not graduate.